SCHW Quantitative Stock Analysis - Martin Zweig

 Below is Validea's guru fundamental report for CHARLES SCHWAB CORP (SCHW).
 Of the 22 guru strategies we follow, SCHW rates highest using our Growth Investor model based on the published strategy of Martin Zweig.
 This strategy looks for growth stocks with persistent accelerating earnings and sales growth, reasonable valuations and low debt.

-CHARLES SCHWAB CORP (SCHW) is a large-cap growth stock in the Regional Banks industry.
+CHARLES SCHWAB CORP (SCHW) is a large-cap growth stock in the Investment Services industry.
 The rating using this strategy is 69% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.